-Based on the observations on the coral reef condition during the underwater cleanup, it was evident that the reef is threatened by several sources such as illegal fishing (presence of fishing line and net entanglements in the MPA), possible bleaching effects of warming ocean temperatures, bottom siltation/sedimentation, and crown-of-thorns infestation.
-Divers were also able to collect other traces of illegal fishing in the area including an unexploded, improvised fish bomb/dynamite.
+Based on the observations on the coral reef condition during the underwater cleanup, it was evident that the reef is threatened by several sources such as illegal fishing (presence of fishing line and net entanglements in the MPA), possible bleaching effects of increasing ocean temperatures, siltation/sedimentation, and crown-of-thorns infestation.
+The divers were also able to collect other traces of illegal fishing in the area including an unexploded, improvised fish bomb/dynamite.

 According to the Philippine Coast Guard, MPA regulations and boundaries are not being properly enforced and that the previous missing buoy markers which were used to mark the MPA boundaries are being cut-off by local fishermen.
 Jonathaniel Apurado, CCEF Marine Biologist, also added that the lack of enforcement could be the main problem of the MPAs in Talisay and that its MPA management body should be revived.
 Supporting relevant ordinances should also be revisited as starting points in improving the management of the MPA.